AdobeDocs/deliverability-learn.en/help/additional-resources/acc-technical-recommendations.md

 Create the new Typology Rule

-From the Navigation Tree click new to create a new Typology
+From the Navigation Tree click "new" to create a new Typology

 ![image](/help/assets/CreatingTypologyRules1.png)